 Paragliding is an exciting way to get a bird’s eye view of India, with the Kullu Valley in Himachal Pradesh state and Kamshet in Maharashtra being two of the best places to take to the skies.
 Nirvana Adventures has a school that provides full instruction, while Indus Paragliding offers tandem flights to allow visitors to soar with a trained professional.

 India’s pockets of wild cats attract many visitors to tiger tours each year.
-The Sariska Tiger Reserve in the Alwar district of Rajasthan is a good place to start, as are the tiger reserves in Pench and Kanha.
+The Sariska Tiger Reserve in the Alwar district of Rajasthan is a good place to start, as are the tiger reserves in Pench and Kanha, which inspired The Jungle Book.
 On the Go offers 10-15 day trips, which take in tiger hotspots such as Pench, Bharatpur, Bandhavgarh, Kanha, and Ranthambhore National Parks.